sthewissen/Xamarin.Forms.PancakeView/README.md

 We have [a great wiki article](https://github.com/sthewissen/Xamarin.Forms.PancakeView/wiki/Setup) explaining exactly that!

 ## Platform support
-The platform support for each individual feature is maintained on (our wiki](https://github.com/sthewissen/Xamarin.Forms.PancakeView/wiki).
+The platform support for each individual feature is maintained on [our wiki](https://github.com/sthewissen/Xamarin.Forms.PancakeView/wiki).

 ## Property reference
-The property reference for each individual feature is maintained on (our wiki](https://github.com/sthewissen/Xamarin.Forms.PancakeView/wiki).
+The property reference for each individual feature is maintained on [our wiki](https://github.com/sthewissen/Xamarin.Forms.PancakeView/wiki).